 13A.
-(1) A conveyancer who has attained Conthe age of thirty years and is desirous of being veyancers. admitted as a solicitor shall not be required to pass any examination before entering into articles of clerkship, or to serve under such articles for more than four years.
+(1) A conveyancer who has attained conthe age of thirty years and is desirous of being veyancers. admitted as a solicitor shall not be required to articles of clerkship, or to serve under such articles for more than four years.